wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/encoders-software.rst

         // Initializes a duty cycle encoder on DIO pins 0 frc::DutyCycleEncoder encoder{0};

-Configuring duty cycle encoder parameters
+Configuring Duty Cycle Encoder Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The :code:`DutyCycleEncoder` class does not make any assumptions about units of distance; it will return values in whatever units were used to calculate the distance-per-rotation value.
 Users thus have complete control over the distance units used.